Welcome to Sidcup U3A

 The Sidcup & District branch was founded in 1994.
 Our principal activities are focused around special interest groups, of which we have about 40.
 The subjects we cover include culture, literature, history, crafts and recreation.(See Group Tab.)
 Most groups are small in size and determine their own course of study under a chosen leader.
 There are no formal lectures and members are encouraged to share in a joint process of learning and discovery.
 We arrange occasional outings to professional concerts and operas - usually in London, and usually at discount prices.
 Sometimes a group may arrange a holiday.

 All of these activities, together with reports of previous events, are covered in a printed monthly Newsletter which is available to all members.
-The current Newsletter can also be downloaded from the Newletters page.
-The annual membership fee for 2020 is £18.00 and this entitles you to attend meetings and as many groups as you wish - provided there are vacancies.
+Production of the Newsletter is currrently suspended.
+Past Newsletters can be downloaded from the Newletters page.
+The annual membership fee for 2021 is currently under review and will be announced at the AGM in March online via ZOOM.
+Membership entitles you to attend meetings and as many groups as you wish - provided there are vacancies.
 (Separate charges apply for some outings).
 When the desired group does not yet exist, or a group is fully subscribed, enterprising members will simply create a new one.